 Lately, modern societies have been trying to make peace with hemp.
 The non-psychoactive cousin of marijuana has a long history bonded to humankind.
 Many interesting hemp history facts show that countries had long-lasting happy relationships with the plant and its products.
-And as hemp is present in different cultures, there are many different hemp names around the world.
+And as hemp is present in different cultures, there are many other hemp names around the world.

 Hemp’s scientific name is the same everywhere: Cannabis sativa, but the common name varies significantly in different languages.
-Read on to understand more about the different hemp names and how each country relates to this plant.
+Read on to understand more about the other hemp names and how each country relates to this plant.

 The Origin of Hemp

 Before prohibition and even modern occidental societies settled in, cannabis was integral to human civilization.
 In Japan, there are images depicting hemp in ancient cave paintings, and there is evidence of its use in burial ceremonies in China.
 Many believe that humankind’s relationship with cannabis goes back to the advent of the species.
 There is a wealth of evidence across many cultures throughout history of its importance in textiles, medicine, and spirituality.

 “Hemp” originates from the Old English word “hænep.”
 This word has many different sources like the Old High German “hanif,” the Old Saxon “hanap,” Old Norse “hampr”, and others.
 In Proto-Germanic, the word “hanapiz”, or “hanapaz” comes from the ancient Greek κάνναβις (kánnabis).
 In the Proto-Indo-European language, the initial “k” becomes an “h” in Germanic.
 This means that both cannabis and hemp have close etymological origins.

 Hemp in Chinese Mandarin: Má (麻)